nickmvincent/DataLeverageRoundup/readme.md

 - [How to Download Your Twitter Achive](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive)

 - [The Data Transfer Project](https://datatransferproject.dev/) - "a collaboration of organizations committed to building a common framework with open-source code that can connect any two online service providers, enabling a seamless, direct, user initiated portability of data between the two platforms."

+- [OpenSCHUFA](https://www.startnext.com/en/openschufa) - "Are the scores created by SCHUFA, Germany's largest credit score company, unjust?
+Donate money or your SCHUFA data to help us find out. "

 - [Solid](https://solidproject.org/) - "Your data, your choice.
 Advancing Web standards to empower people."